single-spa/single-spa.js.org/website/versioned_docs/version-5.x/cross-microfrontend-imports-outside-of-an-mfe-architecture.md

 ## Recommended: Dynamic Module Loading

+If you are following the [recommended setup](/docs/recommended-setup) or using [create-single-spa](/docs/create-single-spa) you unlock some [spectacular benefits](/docs/separating-applications#comparison) in your application.
+One disadvantage of this approach is that your MFE code is typically not bundled as an NPM module, so sharing code between an MFE architected in this way and a traditional NPM/build-time setup is more complex.

+Consider the following example:

+`legacy-app` Is a traditional server rendered web application.
+It uses the NPM module `org-logged-in-user`

+// TODO

+# Reference Items

+## Code duplication

+If you are duplicating code as a method of sharing code between different projects you will have to address:
+- Updating duplicated code
+- Total application size
 ## Sharing NPM modules between MFEs and non-MFEs

 This is probably the easiest way to share code between projects.